Felix Lebarty: Personal life

-Lebarty, whose father died when his son was 3, is the father of 19 children by seven different women.
-He is legally married to Rosemary, the mother of his first four children including fashion designer/singer Ivie - the couple initially split following Lebarty's numerous affairs with other women, but reunited after he discovered Christianity.
-Lebarty has since expressed his regrets over his former lifestyle, and now preaches against polygamy and secular music.
+Lebarty, whose father died when he was 3, is the father of 19 children by seven different women.
+He is now legally married to Rosemary, the mother of his first four children including fashion designer/singer Ivie - the couple initially split following Lebarty's numerous affairs with other women, but reunited after he discovered Christianity.
+Lebarty has since expressed regret over his former lifestyle, and now preaches against polygamy and secular music.